spooky-simon/Kinematic-Solver/README.md

 #### Double Wishbone (with rocker)
 * Download rocker_alpha and rocker_kinsolve_alpha into same folder
+* Uses a different solver so it should be ~10x faster depending on your machine
 * Use as above
 	* Be wary
 	* Currently unvalidated